UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

 ## Calculation script

-This is the code that performs a job with threaded parallelism.
+This is the code that performs a job with thread parallelism.

 The goal of the code is to have a fixed unit of work that can be done by a custom amount of cores.